hiroonwijekoon/pizza-size-calculator/Readme.md

-# Instructions to run Pizza Calculator
+# Instructions to run Pizza Calculator - Go Language

 This simple app can calculate which size of the pizza and number of pizzas you should order, when you go as a group